 Whole30 Mashed Potatoes is an amazing side dish, with just a few ingredients, is uncomplicated grain-free, gluten-free, and Paleo.
 Best of all – mounds of fluffy, flavorful, mashed potatoes even better than the traditional I remember so well.
 For dairy-free – see notes below.
+A perfect compliment to Paleo Thanksgiving Recipes.

-After starting a grain, gluten and dairy free lifestyle almost four years ago (wow, time flies!), I remember how disheartened and anxious I felt.
+After starting a grain, gluten and dairy-free lifestyle almost four years ago (wow, time flies!), I remember how disheartened and anxious I felt.
 What would happen to the holidays?

 While the beginning stages are stressful and full of learning what foods have gluten, it does get easier.
 And, as time goes on, I have many recipes compliant and delicious for this lifestyle.
 Recipes I truly love.